Creating an Application Load Balancer target group

 For example, you can specify a private IPv4 address from your data center connected to Yandex Cloud through Yandex Cloud Interconnect.
 This IP address must belong to the RFC 1918 private address range

 .
-For more information, see the subnets article. -
+For more information, see Subnets. -

 Click Add target resource.